 Misdemeanor traffic offense are far more serious than normal traffic charges since they may include a jail sentence of at least 60 days.
-As a result, those who have been charged with a criminal traffic charge should speak with one of defense Attorneys at Leifert & Leifert for assistance with avoiding these serious consequences.
+As a result, those who have been charged with a criminal moving charge should speak with one of traffic defense Attorneys at Leifert & Leifert for assistance with avoiding these serious consequences.
 If you have been charged and would like to learn more, get in touch with a West Palm Beach Traffic Misdemeanor Lawyer today.

 What Factors Can Elevate an Infraction to a Misdemeanor in West Palm Beach

 There are several factors which could elevate a traffic violation to a Misdemeanor.
 For example, if a person is driving with a suspended license, but it was unknown to them that their license was suspended to begin with, that infraction may be payable and the driver would probably elect to got to driver’s school as a penalty.
 However, is a driver knowingly drives on a suspended license, the offense would rise to a Misdemeanor.

 If a person was pulled over with an expired license, they may simply receive a ticket.
 However, if the expiration date exceeds six months, they could be charged with a traffic Misdemeanor since they must have known by then that their license was expired.
 Additionally, if a person without a license or with an expired license causes an accident that resulted in a death, they could be charged with a Felony.
 Anyone in need of advice about the basics of traffic Misdemeanors should speak with one of our dedicated West Palm Beach attorneys.